 - Archibald’s sauce is spicier.
 To replicate that add a bit more red pepper either through a pepper sauce or dried peppers.
 They also seem to use yellow mustard instead of dry mustard.

 - Dreamlands’ sauce has more mustard giving it a more orange appearance.
 Add more dry mustard of prepared mustard to your taste.

 Notes on Ingredients

 BBQ sauce is a very personal thing.
-Feel free to examine this recipe and adjust to your taste.
+Directly above I address two famous sauces that many prefer and thoughts on reproducing them.
+Below I discuss most of the ingredients in my Alabama sauce and a bit about their origins or purpose.
+Feel free to examine this recipe and adjust it to your taste.

 Liquid Ingredients: Making it easy to brush on

 My Alabama BBQ sauce uses tomato sauce, apple cider vinegar, and water.
 Why water?
 Alabama sauces have a tang from vinegar but are not vinegary.
 However, you want to be able to cook them on the meat.
 A moist sauce penetrates nicely and allows some sweetness to penetrate the skin.
 Adding water allows us to accomplish this without an overwhelming vinegar taste.